 KNP loves its volunteers and appreciates their time, expertise and passion for helping neighbors.

 There are three ways to volunteer with KNP.
 Pick any or all ways to volunteer, whatever works best for you!

 - Flash Missions, as in ‘mission accomplished’, are one-time events typically lasting 2-3 hours.
 Examples include delivering and stacking wood, yard clean-up or delivering a hot meal.
 All volunteers receive an email with the task details including number of volunteers needed, time and date.
 If you can help you sign up!
 If you’re not available, no problem!
 No need to reply and no guilt.

-- Coaching involves a small team of volunteers working with a neighbor with more complex needs.
-In a coaching relationship we are advocates.
-We walk with our neighbors over a longer term often helping to identify bedrock issues.
+- Advocating involves a small team of volunteers working with a neighbor with more complex needs.
+In an Advocate relationship we walk with our neighbors over a longer term often helping to identify bedrock issues.
 In many cases we can help point out the the best local services for receiving fuel, food security, housing, or budgeting.
 Together, we formulate a plan to move to a more stable, sustainable place over time.